ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ensures that a client will not process a commit that confirms a state change before processing the state change itself.

-[[ TODO: A little more needs to be said here about how MLS is used.
+> **TODO**: A little more needs to be said here about how MLS is used.
 For
 example: What types of credential are required / allowed?
-If servers are going to be allowed to introduce room changes, how are their keys provisioned as external signers? ]]
+If servers are going to be allowed to introduce room changes, how are their keys provisioned as external signers?

 ## Application Layer